Shubhamtiwari2043/Expense-Manager/README.md

 # Expense-Manager
-The Expense Manager is a dynamic web application designed to help users track their expenses and manage their budget effectively.
+The **Expense Manager** is a dynamic web application designed to help users track their expenses and manage their budget effectively.
+Users can enter a total budget and add various expenses with names and amounts.
+The application automatically sums up the expenses, calculates the remaining budget, and provides a visual representation through a pie chart.
+Additionally, users can export their expense data to an Excel file for further analysis.
+The intuitive interface and seamless functionality make it a valuable tool for personal financial management.